AGhariebiyan/to-the-root-backend/README.md

 2. Go to _Settings > Roles (Users & Permissions Plugin) > Public_
 3. Tick the 'find' permission for the Article entity
 4. Tick the 'create' permission for the Article, Author, Category and Tag entities
+5. Expand the _UPLOAD_ dropdown (below _Application_ permissions) and tick the 'upload' permission
-5. Be sure to to save your changes
+6. Be sure to to save your changes

 Now Strapi is ready to be populated:

+7. Create a folder named "uploads" in backend/public.
+This is needed to upload images.
-6. Still in the backend folder, run `npm run seed-db`.
+8. Still in the backend folder, run `npm run seed-db`.
 Make sure Strapi is still running, so don't kill the process but rather open up a second terminal.
 This script file contains some sample data and will populate Strapi with it.
-The images of the articles won't work though.
-So for now, it is advised to add your own articles (see below).
+Your console will tell you how much entities have been seeded.
+Logs will pop up <span style="color:green">green</span> if all sample data was successfully seeded, <span style="color:yellow">yellow</span> if some sample data has been successfully seeded and <span style="color:red">red</span> if no sample data of that entity has been successfully seeded.
-7. Run `npm run content-to-algolia` to fill your own Algolia index with the data you just created in your Strapi database.
+9. Run `npm run content-to-algolia` to fill your own Algolia index with the data you just created in your Strapi database.

 #### More on permissions